What are the Types of Business Entities?

 Fees for accountants follow a similar pattern.
 Providing initial tax advice and setting up your accounting might be one cost, but getting help with complex asset transfers, foreign accounts, and the like, can quickly raise the costs.

 Good legal and accounting advice early in the process is money well spent.

 Registered agents, sometimes called “local agents”, are people or companies that are empowered to accept legal notices on behalf of the business.
 The registered agent address is published to the world.
-While you can often be your own registered agent in your own jurisdiction, you might choose to use a registered agent so that any legal notices do not get mishandled.
+While you can often be your own registered agent in your own jurisdiction, you might choose to use a registered agent so that any legal notices does not get mishandled.

 Not all jurisdictions impose a franchise tax, but many do.
 A franchise tax is basically a tax on the business’ balance sheet.
 It might be tied to assets or to net worth.
 The idea is that your registration and renewal fees are determined in part by the assets of the business.

 If the entity operates an “asset light” business, like consulting, then the franchise tax might be low for a long time.
-However, for an asset intensive business with equipment, real estate, or large cash balances, the franchise tax will be a material consideration.
+However, an asset intensive business with equipment, real estate, or large cash balances, then the franchise tax will be a material consideration.

 This is an area where good accounting advice about recording the value of your assets is helpful.